Pierre Huyghe: Work and themes

-Role Playing
+Role playing

-In Blanche-Neige, (1997), Huyghe revealed the face and story of Lucie Dolène, the French voiceover artist whom Walt Disney hired to do the French language version of Snow White.
+In Blanche-Neige (1997), Huyghe revealed the face and story of Lucie Dolène, the French voiceover artist whom Walt Disney hired to do the French language version of Snow White.
 When Disney subsequently reissued the film and used Dolmen's voice without her permission, she sued the company for the right to own her own voice.
 Huyghe's film is a simply edited headshot of Dolène recounting her experience in her unmistakable (to French ears) voice.
 Blanche-Neige was a more pointed followup to Dubbing, (1996), in which Huyghe screens Tobe Hooper's film Poltergeist but focuses his camera on the fifteen actors who have been hired to do the French voiceovers rather than the projection of the film itself, which is only visible to the actors.
 In 1999, Huyghe and fellow French artist Philippe Parreno turned this idea of the subjective performance of language into the body of a fictional character by purchasing the rights to a manga figure whom they dubbed "Annlee".
 They then invited other artists including Liam Gillick, Dominique Gonzalez-Foerster, Pierre Joseph, Mélik Ohanian, Joe Scanlan, and Rirkrit Tiravanija to produce various works utilizing the character Annlee, the sum of which became the traveling group exhibition No Ghost Just A Shell.
-After several exhibitions, they transferred the character's copyright to the Annlee Association—a legal entity owned by Annlee, thus ensuring her simultaneous freedom and death.
+After several exhibitions, the character’s copyright was transferred to the Annlee Association—a legal framework drafted by Luc Saucier, which established Annlee as a legal entity while prohibiting future commercial or artistic use.”